What Is Digital Marketing Strategy? (And How To Create One)

 The conversion stage would drive sales by retargeting past website visitors.
 The KPIs for this campaign could be a meeting booked through a contact form or a signed contract/proposal.

-By structuring your campaigns to meet the buyer where they are at in their journey, you will move towards your marketing and business goals more strategically.
+By structuring your campaigns to meet the buyer where they are at in their journey, you will move toward your marketing and business goals more strategically.

 Keep buyer personas in mind.
 You have a good understanding of your audience and how they buy, but now you need to understand where to connect with them.